cqse/teamscale-jacoco-agent/agent/README.md

   Use this to change the logging behaviour of the agent.
 Some sample configurations are provided with the agent in the `logging` folder, e.g. to enable debug logging or log directly to the console.
 (For details see path format section below)
+- `proxy-password-file` (optional): path to a file that contains the password for a proxy server authentication.
+This file may only contain the password and nothing else.
 - `mode` (optional): which coverage collection mode to use.
 Can be either `normal` or `testwise` (Default is `normal`)
 - `debug` (optional): `true`, `false` or a path to which the logs should be written to. `true` if no explicit value given.
   This option turns on debug mode.
 The logs will be written to console and the given file path.
 If no file path is given,